CODICE FISCALE

 6. Procedure

-⏱️ Processing time: usually the same day.
+⏱️ Processing time: same day for the paper certificate.

 7. Advice and practical notes